Ekonavi/ekonavi-adr-docs/_adr/adr-002-Hosting.md

 ## Abstract
 Selecting a modern, CDN, CI/CD, Repo, Edge-worker, Edge-data driven host underpins the ability to achieve application goals.
 Low cost of entry plus easy scalability to support large future user-base.

+### Goals
+* Use CDN Edge Hosted Static Assets
+* Do not use traditionally hosted single server instance (i.e. Heroku, Digital Ocean, Linode)
+* No mono-systems.
+Separate concerns as modular micro0-services.

 ## Context

-### Background & Motivation
 Traditional hosting solutions provide vertical or horizontal scaling, requiring the increase of resources of a particular server, or the replication of server instances (MAM)

 Instead, modern hosting frameworks use static assets deployed to all edge servers and allow unlimited resources under sudden peak loads.
 This approach is referred to as a [JAMStack](https://jamstack.org/why-jamstack/) (Javascript, APIs & Markup ) and provides better security, scaling, performance, maintainability, portability, and devX.

-### Goals
-* Use CDN Edge Hosted Static Assets
-* Do not use traditionally hosted single server (i.e. Heroku, Digital Ocean, Linode)
-* No mono-systems.
-Separate concerns as module services.

 ### Options Considered
 * CloudFlare